GTC

 4. Digital information exchange

-The parties may use electronic solutions (e-mail, communication platform, cloud services, etc.) for the provision of their services and for communication.
-During electronic transmission and storage, data may be intercepted, destroyed, manipulated, or otherwise adversely affected, lost for other reasons, and arrive late or incomplete.
-Each party shall therefore take appropriate precautions under its own responsibility to ensure error-free transmission, reception, and storage as well as the identification of content-related or technically defective elements.
+The parties may use electronic solutions (e-mail, communication platform, cloud services and similar) for the processing of their services and for communication.
+During electronic transmission and storage, data may be intercepted, destroyed, manipulated or otherwise adversely affected and may be lost for other reasons or arrive late or incomplete.
+Each party is therefore responsible for taking appropriate precautions to ensure error-free transmission, receipt and storage and to identify elements that are defective in terms of content or technology.

-The Trustee shall take reasonable precautions to ensure that its data processing systems and Client data are in Switzerland or a secure third country and that the data are adequately protected against loss and theft.
+The trustee shall take reasonable precautions to ensure that its data processing systems and the client data are located in Switzerland or a secure third country and that the data is adequately protected against loss and theft.
+The trustee is free to procure appropriate services from professional third-party providers.

-If the Trustee transmits data in the name of the Client to third parties or authorities via electronic portals or in a similar fashion, the Client shall remain responsible for the content of such data.
+If the trustee transmits data to third parties or authorities on behalf of the client via electronic portals or in a similar manner, the client shall remain responsible for the content of this data.

-For all these applications, the Trustee shall be responsible for the careful fulfilment of his obligations and compliance with the provisions of Swiss law.
-However, the Trustee cannot assume any responsibility for the absolute protection of data or data transmissions.
+In all these applications, the trustee is responsible for the careful fulfillment of its obligations and compliance with Swiss legal requirements.
+However, it cannot assume any responsibility for the absolute protection of data and data transmission.

 5. Property rights and rights of use

-The transfer of documents, products and other work results or parts thereof as well as individual technical statements by the Client to third parties shall only be permissible with the prior express written approval of the Trustee or if a right to transfer arises from the circumstances.
+The passing on of documents, products and other work results or parts thereof as well as individual technical statements by the customer to third parties is only permitted with the prior express written consent of the trustee or if the right to pass on arises from the circumstances.

-The Client may only use the documents entrusted to him by the Trustee, in particular the binding reports, or pass them on, if the Client is authorised to do so, in their unchanged condition.
-This shall also apply to products and other work results if the purpose thereof does not consist in a further processing by the Client.
+The customer may only use the documents provided to him by the trustee, in particular the binding reports, in their unaltered state or, if he is authorized to do so, pass them on.
+The same shall apply to products and other work results insofar as their purpose does not consist of further processing by the customer.

-A reference to the existing contractual relation between the parties, within the framework of advertising or as a reference, shall only be permitted upon the mutual agreement of both parties.
+Reference to the existing contractual relationship between the parties, in particular in the context of advertising or as a reference, is only permitted with the mutual consent of both parties.

 6. Confidentiality

-The Trustee shall be obliged to maintain secrecy regarding all confidential information he obtains from the client and on its behalf within the framework of the client relationship.
+The trustee is obliged to maintain secrecy about all confidential information of which he becomes aware in the course of the client relationship.

-Excluded from this shall be the disclosure of confidential information if the Client has given his authorisation to protect the legitimate interests of the Trustee (provided the respective third parties are subject to an equivalent obligation to maintain secrecy) or based on a court or administrative order.
-The obligation to maintain secrecy shall continue beyond the cessation of the contractual relation.
-This obligation shall not prevent the Trustee from executing the same or similar orders for other Clients.
+Excepted from this is the disclosure of confidential information if the customer has given authorization for the necessary protection of the trustee's legitimate interests, insofar as the respective third parties are subject to an equivalent obligation of confidentiality, as well as by court or official order.
+The obligation to maintain confidentiality shall survive the termination of the contractual relationship.
+This obligation shall not prevent the trustee from executing the same or similar orders for other clients.

 7. Fees, expenses, and terms of payment

-Unless expressly agreed otherwise, the fee shall be based on the applicable hourly rates of the Trustee and the actual time spent.
-Cost estimates shall be based on an estimate of the work that will necessarily be required in the future within the framework of the task and shall assume that the Client has fulfilled the obligation to collaborate.
-The starting point for such estimates shall be the data provided by the Client.
-Consequently, such estimates shall not be binding for the final calculation of the fee.
-Cost estimates and other details of fees or expenses shall not include VAT.
+The fee shall be set out in the order confirmation.
+Unless expressly agreed otherwise, the fee shall be based on the applicable hourly rates of the fiduciary and the actual time spent.
+Cost estimates are based on an assessment of the work that will necessarily be required in the future as part of the assignment and are subject to the client fulfilling his obligation to cooperate.
+The starting point for such estimates is the data provided by the client.
+Consequently, such cost estimates are not binding for the definitive calculation of the fee.
+Cost estimates and other details of fees or expenses are exclusive of VAT.

-Necessary changes or subsequent changes to the content of the service requested by the Client shall lead to an appropriate adjustment of the fee.
-The Trustee may request reasonable advances on fees or expenses and may issue interim invoices for activities performed and expenses incurred.
-The Trustee may make the performance of further activities subject to full payment of the sums claimed.
+Necessary subsequent changes to the content of the service or changes requested by the client shall lead to an appropriate adjustment of the fee.
+The trustee may demand reasonable advances on fees or expenses and issue interim invoices for services rendered and expenses incurred.
+He may make the provision of further services dependent on the full payment of the amounts claimed.

-Fee invoices and invoices for expenses shall be due for payment after expiry of the payment period stipulated in the fee invoice.
+Fee invoices and invoices for expenses are due for payment after expiry of the payment deadline on the fee invoice.

 8. Liability

-The Trustee shall be responsible for the careful fulfilment of the contract in accordance with the requirements of the profession.
+The trustee is responsible for the diligent fulfillment of the mandate in compliance with the requirements of the profession.

-The Trustee shall be liable for damages arising from its services within the legally mandatory framework, particularly in the event of unlawful intent or gross negligence.
-For the negligent breach of its obligation, the liability shall, to the extent permitted by law, be limited to a maximum of twice the annual fee of the contract in question.
+The trustee shall be liable for damages arising from its services to the extent prescribed by law, namely in the event of unlawful intent or gross negligence.
+To the extent permitted by law, liability for negligent breach of his obligation shall be limited to a maximum of twice the annual fee for the order concerned.

-If conduct of the Client contributed to the damage incurred, the Trustee shall be released from liability.
-Incomplete, contradictory, or delayed information or documents as well as information or documents that have not been passed on shall be considered as ‘conducting contributing to damage’.
+If the client's conduct is partly responsible for the damage incurred, the trustee shall be released from liability.
+In particular, incomplete, contradictory or delayed information and documents as well as information or documents that have not been passed on shall be deemed to be contributory negligence.

 9. Warranty of the Trustee

-If the production of a work in the terms of Article 363 of the Swiss Code of Obligations has been agreed, the Client shall be entitled to have any defects remedied by the Trustee.
-If a subsequent repair fails, the Client may request a reduction in price or to withdraw from the contract.
-Insofar damage compensation claims exist beyond this, the limitation of liability pursuant to Section 8 shall apply.
+If the production of a work within the meaning of Art.
+363 CO has been agreed, the customer shall be entitled to have any defects rectified by the trustee.
+If the rectification fails, the customer may demand a reduction in price or withdrawal from the contract.
+Insofar as claims for damages exist beyond this, the limitation of liability pursuant to clause 8 shall apply.

 10. Termination of the contract and the consequences thereof

-The contract may be ordinary terminated by either party at any time in writing with immediate effect or at the expiry of a specific date.
+The contract may be terminated by either party in writing at any time with immediate effect or on the expiry of a specific date.

-In the event of termination, the services rendered up to the cessation of the contract shall be compensated by the Client.
-The services rendered are to be paid by the Client based on the effective hours worked and the respectively applicable fee rates plus the expenses incurred.
+In the event of termination, the services rendered up to the time of termination of the contract shall be remunerated by the customer.
+The services rendered shall be paid by the customer on the basis of the actual time spent and the applicable fee rates plus the expenses incurred.

-If a termination is made at an inopportune time, the terminating party undertakes to compensate the other party for the damage it incurs because of the termination of the contractual relation at an inopportune time.
+If a termination takes place at an inopportune time, the terminating party undertakes to compensate the other party for the damage it suffers as a result of the termination of the contractual relationship at an inopportune time.

-In the event of termination because of a breach of contract by a party, that party shall compensate the terminating party for the damage incurred because of the termination.
+In the event of termination due to a breach of contract by one party, the terminating party must compensate the terminating party for the damage incurred as a result of the termination.

 11. Documents and data

-Upon cessation of the contractual relation, the Trustee shall provide the Client with the Client 's documents and data in a form to be agreed upon.
-The corresponding services of the Trustee shall be subject to a fee.
-The Trustee shall be entitled, but not obliged, to retain copies of the Client's documents and data for the purpose of documenting its rendered services.
+Upon termination of the contractual relationship, the trustee shall provide the customer with its documents and data in a form to be agreed.
+The corresponding services of the trustee are subject to a charge.
+The trustee is entitled, but not obliged, to retain copies of the client's documents and data for the purpose of documenting the services provided.

-The Client shall be responsible for the storage of documents and data as well as for compliance with the provisions of law.
-The Trustee shall ensure to keeps its records and data for 10 years.
+The client is responsible for the retention of documents and data and for compliance with the statutory provisions.
+The trustee shall ensure that it retains its documents and data for ten years.

 12. General provisions

-These Terms and Conditions may be adapted by the Trustee at any time.
-If the Client does not reject the new Terms and Conditions within a period of 60 days after notification, they shall be considered as approved.
+These GTC may be amended by the trustee at any time.
+If the customer does not reject the new GTC within a period of 60 days after notification, they shall be deemed to have been approved.

-For all disputes, the parties agree that the exclusive place of jurisdiction shall be the registered office of the Trustee.
+The parties agree that the exclusive place of jurisdiction for all disputes shall be the registered office of the trustee.

-The place of performance shall be the registered office of the Trustee.
+The place of performance is the registered office of the trustee.